-Items you can c chang e:
+Items you can change :

-Here you can enter a delay in seconds after which the acquisition module will Sleep Delay return to deep sleep if no Keep Awake message is heard from another T24 module such as an analog output module.
+Sleep Delay Here you can enter a delay in seconds after which the acquisition module will return to deep sleep if no Keep Awake message is heard from another T24 module such as an analog output module.
 The default is 60 seconds.

-Data Tag The data transmitted by the acquisition module is marked with a Data Tag which is a 2 byte hexadecimal code.
+The data transmitted by the acquisition module is marked with a Data Tag Data Tag which is a 2 byte hexadecimal code.
 By default this is set to the last 2 bytes of the device ID (or to put it another way, the last 4 characters of the device ID).
 If by some chance you had two acquisition module devices that would be working on the same channel and had the same last 4 characters in their ID (1 in 65,535 chances) you may want to change the data Tag of one of the devices and perform pairing again with the associated T24 module.

-Shunt Cal Allows turning on or off the application of a shunt cal resistor to the bridge nV/V Shows the output value so the effect of the Shunt Cal can be seen.
+Shunt Cal Allows turning on or off the application of a shunt cal resistor to the bridge input.